streamnative/aop/README.md

 2. Set AMQP service listeners

 Set AMQP service `listeners`.
-Note that the hostname value in listeners should be the same as Pulsar broker's `advertisedAddress`.
+Note that the hostname value in listeners is the same as Pulsar broker's `advertisedAddress`.

-e.g.
+The following is an example.
 ```
 amqpListeners=amqp://127.0.0.1:5672
 advertisedAddress=127.0.0.1
 ```

-### Run Pulsar broker.
+### Run Pulsar broker

-With above 2 configs, you can start your Pulsar broker.
-You can follow Pulsar's [Get started page](http://pulsar.apache.org/docs/en/standalone/) for more details
+With the above configuration, you can start your Pulsar broker.
+For details, refer to [Pulsar Get started guides](http://pulsar.apache.org/docs/en/standalone/).

 ```access transformers
 cd apache-pulsar-2.5.0
 bin/pulsar standalone
 ```

-### Run AMQP Client to verify.
+### Run AMQP Client to verify

-### Other configs.

-#### log level config
+### Log level configuration

-In Pulsar's [log4j2.yaml config file](https://github.com/apache/pulsar/blob/master/conf/log4j2.yaml), you can set AoP's log level.
+In Pulsar [log4j2.yaml config file](https://github.com/apache/pulsar/blob/master/conf/log4j2.yaml), you can set AoP log level.

-e.g.
+The following is an example.
 ```
     Logger:
       - name: io.streamnative.pulsar.handlers.amqp